Polish Downtown (Chicago): Religion

 Interior of St. Mary of the Angels Catholic Church.

-Polish Downtown contained a number of opulent "Polish Cathedrals", ornate structures that can be seen by drivers on the Kennedy Expressway.
-The buildings express the religious zeal and faith of the large immigrant Polish congregations.
+Polish Downtown contained a number of "Polish Cathedrals" that can be seen by drivers on the Kennedy Expressway.
 The combined membership of the exclusively Polish Roman Catholic parishes of Polish Downtown together had over 100,000 parishioners in 1918, all located within a one-mile radius.

 Although most of them are Roman Catholic churches, a schism that escalated into violence by parishioners of St. Hedwig's Church led to the founding of an independent Polish Catholic parish.
 This parish eventually joined the Polish National Catholic Church.
 Raised to the status of a cathedral, the parish erected a new building designed by famed architect J.G Steinbach in 1930.
-The Cathedral of All Saints still stands today, now owned and occupied by the Presbyterian Church in America, which bought the building in 1993.
+The Covenant Presbyterian Church bought the building in 1993.

 Decline

-In the 1960s, the area began to change radically.
 Completion of the Kennedy Expressway in 1960, whose construction had displaced many residents, disrupted the network of Polish-American churches, settlement houses, and neighborhood groups.
 Additionally Puerto Ricans and other Latinos displaced by urban renewal in Old Town and Lincoln Park began moving in.
 In 1960 Latinos comprised less than 1 percent of West Town's population, but by 1970 that proportion had increased to 39 percent.
 At the same time, more established ethnic Poles moved out to newer housing in the suburbs, following World War II and the housing boom.

 Downtown banks redlined West Town for much of the mid-20th century.
 Real estate values plummeted as landlords neglected their buildings and speculators sat on vacant land and abandoned property.
 Small businesses along Chicago Avenue closed.
 The arson rate in the vicinity was so high that in 1976, Mayor Richard J. Daley convened a task force to address the crisis.
 The Polish exodus out of the neighborhood followed the Kennedy Expressway into the suburbs.
 The Northwest Community Organization was founded in 1962 to stem white flight by promoting home ownership and integration between longtime ethnic Eastern European residents and the newcomers.
 The institutional infrastructure that held Ukrainian Village together during the 1970s and 1980s was lacking in East Village.
 Much of the Polish population had moved northwestward to Avondale, Jefferson Park and beyond.
 The Latino community, which had begun to organize around issues of affordable housing and other redevelopment strategies designed to stave off displacement, increasingly came into conflict with the mostly European-American artists and other urban-pioneer types.
 By the early 1980s, the latter were a minor but significant presence in the area.